LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 printf("%d\n", combine(x, y));

 ```
-However if you were to surround x and y in quotes it would create "x""y" which is not a valid token.
+However, if you were to surround x and y in quotes it would create "x""y" which is not a valid token.
 Token pasting is sneaky little tactic that makes it hard to read what the intention is.
 It's like reading two unrelated things, but some how it just made something.
 It can very quickly create hard to read code for humans and tools, so NASA bans it to keep things simple.